MITHaystack/HOPS/doc/reference/source/hops4/developer_guide/adding_operators.rst

 1. JSON name must match filename (without ``.json`` extension)
 2. For "station" parameters, the station code in the path is resolved from the "if station X" condition, not hardcoded
-3. Compound "fields" array order matters - it defines token consumption order
+3. Compound "fields" array order matters, it defines the token consumption order
 4. List types in compound fields consume ALL remaining tokens, so place them last in the "fields" array
 5. Optional fields must be prefixed with ``"!"`` in the "fields" array, and must come last.